LukachoLombardi/LAS/README.md

 - execute timed code
 - execute repeated code
 - allow you to manipulate Tasks from within their included functions for maximum control
-- have an accuracy of 50ms> most of the time
+- have an accuracy of less than a ms while doing so

 Most importantly, LAS can easily help you get rid of the pitfalls that can arise from using delays or basic millis() based timing when combined with recurring tasks.